MickShannahan/fs-journal-2/quizzes/week05.md

 ```
 <!-- enter you answer in the space below -->
 ```
+import mongoose from 'mongoose' let Schema = mongoose.schema
 ```
 **7.** What is middleware?
 <!-- enter you answer in the space below -->
 ```
+Middleware is used to
 ```
 **8.** The ______ pipeline delivers information from the client while the ______ pipeline returns it.
 Fill in the blanks.
 <!-- enter you answer in the space below -->